 When kids sit down to eat lunch at school, fruits and vegetables may not be their first choice.
 But with more time at the lunch table, they are more likely to pick up those healthy foods.
 If we want to improve children’s nutrition and health, ensuring longer school lunch breaks can help achieve those goals, according to research from the University of Illinois.

 So, that’s how to tempt young children to eat more healthy food, but what about teenagers?

-Many teenagers love junk food and will eat it to excess, so parents are often at their wits end.
+Many teenagers love junk food and will eat it to excess and turn their noses up at salads.
+Parents are often at their wits end.
 A research project by Christopher J. Bryan and others from the University of Chicago Booth School of Business has found that a simple and brief intervention can provide lasting protection for adolescents against the harmful effects of junk food marketing.

 Food marketing is deliberately designed to create positive emotional associations with junk food and to connect it with feelings of happiness and fun.
 The researchers went into classrooms and taught groups of students about the way junk food manufacturers try to hook consumers on addictive junk food for financial gain.
 Control groups were given factual information about healthy food.

 The students were followed over three months.
 The girls ate less junk food regardless of whether they were in the experimental or control groups.
 For the boys the marketing expose was much more effective; they reduced their daily purchases of unhealthy drinks and snacks in the school cafeteria by 31 percent in that time period, compared with the control group.

 So regardless of your child’s age you can try these strategies to get them to eat better, but remember to use the age-appropriate strategy.